-Do not allow a Jehovah's Witness to introduce you to a "Bible study."
-Their tact is to use their literature to convince you of their beliefs.
-They will not read anything not produced by Watchtower, nor will they easily agree to attend a church service.
+Be cautious when a Jehovah's Witness introduces you to a "Bible study."
+Their usual tact is to use their literature to convince you of their beliefs.
+They generally will not read anything not produced by Watchtower, nor will they easily agree to attend a church service.
 They will rely on the New World Translation of what they call the Bible, which has been altered to parallel their theology, including removal of any passage referencing the deity of Jesus.
+Productive conversations about doctrine might not be possible until a Jehovah's Witness begins to doubt his faith in The Watchtower Society.
 Show them that you care about their eternal destiny and direct conversation to the person of Christ and the need for faith in Him.

 Speak the truth in love (Ephesians 4:15) and use the Bible as your basis for your faith (Hebrews 4:12).
-Jehovah's Witnesses are surprised to find those who genuinely love the Lord, demonstrate the fruit of the Holy Spirit, and use the Bible as the basis of faith.
+Jehovah's Witnesses are usually surprised to find those who genuinely love the Lord, demonstrate the fruit of the Holy Spirit, and use the Bible as the basis of faith.
 Continue to stress your reliance upon Jesus for salvation.
-Do not discuss with them survival of Armageddon or paradise earth.
-This is not the gospel.
 Most importantly, pray for Jehovah's Witnesses.